steven2303/UdacityAWSMachineLearning/Project1/report-template.md

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 After experimenting with different hyperparameters, the model's performance improved significantly.
 The top model, **WeightedEnsemble_L3**, achieved a score of -30.347579, which is a marked improvement over the previous best score of -52.796196.
 This improvement can be attributed to several factors related to hyperparameter tuning:

-- By tuning hyperparameters, you can find more optimal settings that lead to better model performance.
-- Tuning hyperparameters can prevent models from becoming too complex and overfitting the training data.

 **Detailed Analysis of Hyperparameter Influence**